William Aberhart: Ministry

-Aberhart became interested in politics during the Great Depression in Canada, a time which was especially harsh on Albertan and Saskatchewan farmers.
+Aberhart became interested in politics and monetary reform during the Great Depression in Canada, a time that was especially harsh on prairie farmers.
 Particularly, he was drawn to the Social Credit theories of Major C. H. Douglas, a British engineer.
 From 1932 to 1935, Aberhart lobbied for the governing political party, the United Farmers of Alberta, to adopt these theories, but it never did.

 It is doubtful that Aberhart fully understood the theories himself.
 The basis of Douglas's A+B theorem is that prices rise faster than incomes when regarded as a flow, and individuals' purchasing power should be supplemented through issuance of new credits that have not derived from the productive system.
 After Aberhart's lobbying of the United Farmers to adopt Social Credit principles was unsuccessful, he helped found the Social Credit Party of Alberta.

+His enthusiasm for Social Credit was such that by 1933 he was encouraging the founding of study groups on monetary reform.
+By 1933, he was sharing his thoughts on the theory via the published word, by writing a series of pamphlets on Social Credit entitled Study Group Features (nos.
+1 to 5).
+His 1935 book Social Credit Manual was well read in Alberta.

+Premier of Alberta (1935–1943)

+Electoral record

-This party won the 1935 provincial election by a landslide with over 54% of the popular vote and all but seven of the 63 seats in the legislature.
+The Social Credit Party won the 1935 provincial election with over 54% of the popular vote and all but seven of the 63 seats in the legislature.

 Not even the Socreds had expected to win the election.
 Indeed, its expectations were so low that it had not named a formal leader during the campaign.
 The party was now tasked with selecting a leader who would become the province's new premier.
 Aberhart was the obvious choice, as he had been the party's founder and guiding force.
 He initially said he did not want the job, but was finally prevailed to accept it.

 He was sworn in as premier on September 3 (11 days after his August 22 victory).

 However, he was not yet a member of the legislature.
 The Social Credit MLA for Okotoks-High River, William Morrison, resigned to give Aberhart a chance to get a seat, per standard practice in the Westminster system when a leader or cabinet minister does not have a seat.
+(Aberhart's hometown of Calgary was a city wide district so not the most practical for a by-election to fill just one seat.)

-Aberhart won the November 4 by-election, held prior to the first sitting of the new legislature after the general election.
-Aberhart was elected by acclamation.
+Aberhart was elected by acclamation in the November 4 by-election, held prior to the first sitting of the new legislature after the general election.

 Aberhart served as premier and as his own minister of education and, starting in 1937, Attorney General.
+Aberhart's government was re-elected in the 1940 election with a somewhat reduced mandate, with Aberhart being elected to a Calgary seat.
+The constituents in the Turner Valley district had organized a recall initiative against Aberhart as their MLA, in 1937.